Slip and Fall Accidents

 - Fractures or sprains to the hand, wrist, arm, head, leg, ankle, or pelvis from a forward fall

-- Facial and skull injuries, including damaged teeth, nose, cheeks and forehead
+- Facial and skull injuries, including damaged teeth, nose, cheeks and forehead, as well as traumatic brain injuries (TBI)

-In the worst cases, family members of a deceased victim can file a wrongful death claim.
+It is very important that you see a doctor about your slip and fall injuries as soon as possible after the accident.
+In the worst cases, family members of a deceased slip and fall accident victim can file a wrongful death claim.

 Compensation available in slip & fall cases